On The Scalability of P2P Swarming Systems: Numerical Results

 Figure~\ref{throughputKU} illustrates how throughput varies with $K$ and $U$.
-These results were obtained from the queueing model of Section~\ref{sec:models}.
+These results were obtained from the queueing network model of Section~\ref{sec:models}, letting $\mu=\mu'=1$.
 The figure shows that the model captures the fact that the throughput is approximately linear in $K$ and $U$, for constant $\mu$.
-This occurs because the majority of the server transmissions are for peers that do not have any block.
-Each gifted peer serves, on average, $(K-1)$ one-club peers before leaving the system.
-Thus, for each block served by the publisher, roughly $K$ peers leave the system ($(K-1)$ from one-club and one gifted).
+This occurs because the majority of the server transmissions are for newcomers.
+Each newcomer that is turned into a gifted peer serves, on average, $K-1$ one-club peers before leaving the system.
+Thus, for each block served by the publisher, roughly $K$ peers leave the system ($K-1$ from one-club plus one gifted).
 As the server rate is $U$ blocks per time unit, the system throughput grows linearly with $K$ and $U$.